mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 So DataMapper models differ a bit from ActiveRecord models as previously stated.
 Defining the database columns is achieved with the `property` method.
+Add this code to the `Post` class:

 `app/models/post.rb`

+    property :id, Integer, :serial => true
     property :title,  String, :lazy => false

-This is the `title` property of the post model.
+This creates a primary key (the `id` property) and the `title` property of the post model.
 As we can see, the parameters are the name of the table column followed by the type and finally the options.

 Note: We could have also directly set the properties when we called the generator: